Trending

 Best Practices for Cooling Down.

-– Rest in a Cool Room: Sit or lie down in a cool, but not cold, room for about 10-15 minutes to allow your body to return to its normal state.
+• Relax in a Cool Room: Lay or sit in a cool but cold room for about 10 to 15 minutes to allow your body to regain normal state.

 Stretching and Movement: Promoting Muscle Recovery.